Back to Resources

 DEWA (Dubai Electricity and Water Authority) provides both electricity and water.
 Your monthly bill depends on the size of your apartment and how much air conditioning you use (in summer, this is significant).

-Internet costs AED 300 to AED 500 per month for a home connection from Etisalat or du.
+Internet costs AED 300 to AED 500 per month for a home connection from Etisalat (now e&) or du.
 Most plans include a landline and basic TV package.
 Mobile phone plans with good data allowances (for calls and internet) cost AED 100 to AED 300 per month.
+If you rely on video calls for your business, make sure you choose a plan with strong upload speeds, as VoIP services can sometimes be restricted on standard consumer plans.

 Food and Groceries